Coordination Council (Belarus): Truth commission

+Factions

+The primary and fundamental form of interaction among the delegates of the Coordination Council is through factions.
+To enhance the efficiency of the Council's work, formalized interactions between groups of delegates can also take place through working groups and committees.
+A faction is a group of delegates who have come together to improve the effectiveness and efficiency of the Coordination Council in achieving its goals.
+The initial names, numbers, and composition of the factions correspond to the names, numbers, and composition of the electoral lists that secured seats in the Coordination Council.
+Delegates are free to move from one faction to another, leave a faction, or not belong to any faction.
+A faction may also be dissolved by a majority decision of its members.
+The creation of new factions or the re-establishment of dissolved factions is not permitted.
+A faction's name may be changed by a majority vote of its members, but no more than once every six months.

 Representatives

-On August 31, 2021 the Coordination Council presented a structure update that implies the election of representatives in key areas of development.
+On 31 August 2021 the Coordination Council presented a structure update that implies the election of representatives in key areas of development.

 Representatives of the Coordination Council should act as a liaison between international partners and national actors in certain areas, help establish professional ties, prepare analytical notes on the situation in their field, promote topics among international structures, participate in expert discussions, jointly develop support plans for certain sectors.
 Representatives are elected positions with a 6-month mandate.
 The candidates publicly present the program, which should be implemented in the next six months.